Why Decentralized Apps Are Needed and How They Work

 Trendy dApps in 2020

-The market for decentralized applications is actively developing and new interesting projects are emerging.
-It is difficult to identify one undoubted leader of 2020 among them because different applications are rated number one in different ratings.
+The market for decentralized apps is actively developing and new interesting projects are emerging.
+It is difficult to identify one undoubted leader of 2020 among them because different apps are rated number one in different ratings.
 The following three dApps show up more often than others:

 1. Karma — a social network whose main idea is to exchange positive original content.
 It runs on the EOS blockchain.